tvdijen/simplesamlphp-module-monitor/README.md

 but you can easily add your own!

 When you enable this module, a link to the monitoring-page will appear on the admin configuration-tab.
-Add ?xml to the url to get an XML-representation of the monitoring-page, for use with your 3rd party monitoring system like SCOM / Nagios, or even load balancers that determine a node's health.
+Add ?output=xml to the url to get an XML-representation of the monitoring-page, for use with your 3rd party monitoring system like SCOM / Nagios, or even load balancers that determine a node's health.
+A JSON-formatted output is also possible using ?output=json in the url.

 The XML-page will also set a HTTP reponse-code corresponding to the 'overall status':
 - 200 - Everything is OK